QihongL/STAT333_RegressionAnalysis/README.md

 # STAT333_RegressionAnalysis
-This is a repo for STAT333 at UW-Madison.
+This is a repo for the course STAT333 I am taking, taught by Prof. Kevin Packard, at UW-Madison, .

 I commit the code, HWs and some other stuffs here just to keep things organized...